Eat five servings of vegetables. Exercise for 30 minutes a day. Drink eight glasses of water. And …

 You want your content to be consumed, right?

-Writing content for SEO helps your content get found by the people who need it.
+Writing content for SEO helps your online content get found by the people who need it.

 Optimizing content for search engines is an exercise in curiosity and puzzle solving.